 The shade that I got, Mystique, is a beautiful pinky coral with microscopic golden shimmers, but when I was doing research online, I realized that the name and color didn’t match!
 From the internet photos that I saw and even on the Neiman Marcus website, Mystique looks like a cool-toned pink, not a warm coral.
 I think the label on mine probably got mixed up since the color looks more like Poppy.
 Nonetheless, I love coral hues and this one is very pretty and perfect for the upcoming spring season.

-The Galore Six Fashion Palette ($125.00) comes with eighteen limited edition shades with an array of neutrals and a few pops of colors in both matte and shimmer finishes; the palette definitely leans more towards the shimmery side since it contains only three matte colors.
+The Galore Six Fashion Palette ($125.00) contains eighteen limited edition shades with an array of neutrals and a few pops of colors in both matte and shimmer finishes; the palette definitely leans more towards the shimmery side since it contains only three matte colors.

-Overall, I think these eyeshadows are incredibly beautiful, but they have varying consistency — some colors are easier to work with, while others require more effort to get vibrancy.
-Longevity wise, these colors lasted well during the five hours that I wore them with minimal creasing and fading when used with an eyeshadow primer.
-You get a great selection of colors in this palette, but I wish the payoff and pigmentation was consistent throughout all eighteen shades, which would have justify the extremely high price tag.
+Overall, I think the color selection is incredibly beautiful, but prettiness aside, the performance of these eyeshadows was disappointing.
+These shades have varying consistency with some colors easier to work with than others.
+Longevity wise, they lasted well during the five hours that I wore them with minimal creasing and fading, but I really wish the payoff and pigmentation was consistent throughout all eighteen shades with a more workable formula, which would have justify the extremely high price tag.

 Finally, I got two of the Hydra-Creme Lipsticks ($25.00 each for 3.3 g) in the shades Sahara and Butterfield 8.
 These lipsticks come in a beautiful silver packaging and both colors are formulated to be extremely creamy and pigmented.
 I love that they offer a rich color payoff with full coverage in one swipe, and are super emollient and hydrating.
 They glide smoothly and evenly onto lips, and last about five to six hours without eating or drinking.
 I really enjoyed these lipsticks — they’re super comfortable to wear and are definitely worth looking into.